lagom/lagom-samples/docs/src/main/paradox/index.md

 sbt:akka-grpc-lagom-quickstart-scala> runAll
 ```

-Once started you should see Lagom's start message:
+The `runAll` command starts Lagom in development mode.
+Once all the services are started you will see Lagom's start message:

 ```
 ...